DIY Asbestos Removal

 After you removed the asbestos material, you should wet down the waste and double wrap it in plastic sheets (200 um thick), securing the package with tape.
 The asbestos waste must be legally disposed of in a specially designated place.
 To find out where you can get rid of asbestos waste in your area, you should check with your city council before proceeding with the removal.
 As for cleaning up the room in question, we advise you to:

-Removing asbestos on your own is a very difficult job which is likely to result in significant contamination, hence the high cost of professional services.
+Removing asbestos on your own is a challenging job that is likely to result in significant contamination, hence the high cost of professional services.
 We strongly encourage you to contact a licensed asbestos removal company if it turns out hazardous materials are present in your house.
-You can find a list of certified asbestos removal companies for each U.S. state at the end of our free, downloadable guide, which also provides additional information concerning asbestos testing and removal.
-If you have any questions with regard to household asbestos exposure, please feel free to give us a call at 760.208.4196 or contact us by filling out the form on this page.
+If you lived in a house with asbestos and have a cancer diagnosis, please contact us by filling out the form on this page, or feel free to give us a call at 760.208.4196